 PPC ads are a great way to get relevant traffic while you're working on improving your natural search listings.
 However, I often hear senior business people say they never click these adverts.
 They go on to use that as a reason not to use them for their own business.

 Google's income from this advertising platform is eye-watering, so any suggestion that people don't click the ads is nonsense.
-Done right, PPC advertising can work very well, and I'll create a c-suite guide for that separately.
-For now, your takeaway is simply that PPC can be a compelling and quick way to secure enquiries or make sales.
+Done right, PPC advertising can work very well, and your takeaway is simply that PPC can be a compelling and quick way to secure enquiries or make sales.

 What's SEO?
 Search Me…